Cardiovascular Benefits of GLP-1 Medications: Heart Health Guide

 Landmark Finding

-In March 2024, the FDA approved Wegovy (semaglutide 2.4mg) to reduce cardiovascular risk in adults with obesity and established heart disease—a first for any weight loss medication.
+In March 2024, the FDA approved Wegovy (semaglutide 2.4mg) to reduce cardiovascular risk in adults with obesity and established heart disease -- a first for any weight loss medication.

 The SELECT Trial: Game-Changing Evidence

 The SELECT trial enrolled over 17,600 adults with obesity and established cardiovascular disease (but without diabetes) to test whether semaglutide could prevent heart attacks, strokes, and cardiovascular death.
+This was the largest cardiovascular outcomes trial ever conducted specifically for a weight management medication, and its results fundamentally changed how the medical community views the relationship between obesity treatment and heart disease prevention.

 How GLP-1s Protect the Heart